YU000jp/logseq-plugin-legacy-date-format/readme.md

 # Logseq Plugin: Legacy date format 🗝️

-- Use the legacy date format for replacement and redirection.
+- Replace and redirect to enable the use of legacy date formats

 - Development stage 👷🚧